Table of Contents

 - Tertiary hyperparathyroidism

 In primary and tertiary hyperparathyroidism, the level of calcium is high due to excessive secretion of parathyroid hormone.

 In secondary hyperparathyroidism, the level of calcium is low due to other factors like kidney disease.

 What if the parathyroid hormone is too little?

-A too low parathyroid hormone is a rare condition which results in low levels of calcium in the blood.
+Hypoparathyroidism is a rare condition in which there is low production of parathyroid hormone in the body this condition results in abnormally low levels of calcium in the blood.
 It is treated medically with vitamin D analogues and oral calcium supplements.

-When the calcium level falls down people get tingling sensation or cramps in the hand muscles.
-A sudden drop can cause an individual to feel weird, foggy like and the brain not functioning accurately.
+When the calcium level falls down people get a tingling sensation or cramps in the hand muscles.
+A sudden drop can cause an individual to feel weird, foggy and the brain not functioning accurately.

 To learn more about Parathyroid hormone, visit BYJU’S.